About our organisation

 Our work is transformational.
 We enable residents of all ages, abilities and life situations to walk and cycle as the natural way to get around York, while ALSO improving well-being, community life, green spaces, and tackling inequalities and the climate and nature crises.

-We incorporated as a not for profit Community Interest Company (CIC) on 18 February 2020, Company Number 12470154.
-Our Registered Office address is Trafalgar Street, York, YO23 1HZ.
+We have been working in York since 2013.
+We incorporated as a not for profit Community Interest Company (CIC) in February 2020.
 All our Community Interest Company information is filed online at Companies House.
 Important documents include the Constitution and Community Interest Benefit Statement.
-Do have a read of our CIC Annual Report 2021-22 and CIC Accounts 2021-22.
+Please do have a read of our CIC Annual Report 2022-23 and CIC Accounts 2022-23.

 York Bike Belles CIC is led by a Board of 6 Directors.
 The Directors are local volunteers from all walks of life, passionate about increasing everyday walking and cycling in York.
 We have developed a York Bike Belles CIC Five Year Strategy 2023 – 2028.

-We have a core delivery team of 6+ paid staff and 20+ active community volunteers.
-Our volunteers give their time for 200 hours a month on average (volunteer contribution value of £3500 a month).
-We offer an annual Media and Communications Internship and Nursing placements, usually through York St John University.
-The YBB Team are all thoroughly trained to carry out their roles competently, including training where necessary in cycle skills, ride and walk leading and buddying, bike mechanics, first aid, safeguarding, engagement methods, comms and digital skills and nature connection.
+We have a core delivery team of 3+ paid staff and 20+ community volunteers.
+We offer an annual Media and Communications Internship .
+The YBB Team are all trained to carry out their roles competently, including training in cycle skills, ride and walk leading, bike mechanics, first aid, safeguarding, engagement methods, digital skills and nature-based wellbeing.
 We pride ourselves in making all our activities safe, professional, inclusive, supportive, friendly and fun!
 Have a look at our latest Health and Safety, Privacy and Safeguarding Policies.

 Our funded activities are offered free of charge to York residents.
 We rely on donations, grants and sponsorship to fund our work.
-We were grateful for 2022 project funding from Sport England, The National Lottery Community Fund, Northern Rail CCIF fund, Humber and North Yorkshire Health and Care Partnership, Benenden Health, City of York Council, Chocolate Works Care Village, Two Ridings Community Foundation, Dunnington Events, St Chads Church, My Sight York, St Nicks and the Purey Cust Trust.
+We were most grateful for 2022 project funding from Sport England, The National Lottery Community Fund, Northern CCIF fund, Humber and North Yorkshire Health and Care Partnership, Benenden Health, City of York Council, Chocolate Works Care Village, Two Ridings Community Foundation, Dunnington Events, St Chads Church, My Sight York, St Nicks, the Purey Cust Trust, Local Giving and the Postcode Neighbourhood Trust.

 About our activity programme